ta10101/BroNode/docker/LOG_SENDER_QUICKSTART.md

 - Log-collector service endpoint.
 - Log directories where Holochain conductor writes JSONL files (var/local/lib/holochain/reports by default).
 - An installed happ which has an agreemnt setup in Unyt.
+- happ_config file with 'economics' section (You can generate by using command happ_config_filre with --economics as an argument).

 ### 1. Pull log-sender enabled image